BarbWire-1/curved-text/management.md

 * 25.2  I would suuggest essential => doable => desirable (exclude luxury => dream for now, thinking the construction might be consistant enough to do so later "if board")
 * 1     skipped

-PS: is there a way to cross out text here?
-I would rather like to keep all TODO´s here, til it´s close to "done".
+PS: I would rather keep all TODO´s here and crossout the obsolete ones, til the project is close to nearly "done". ok, maybe not really AL but the code relevants.